 Children aged 8 and above are allowed to walk the Caminito del Rey, but those aged between 8 and 18 must be accompanied by a supervisor.
 Furthermore, it is suitable for anyone who is not afraid of heights and has a normal basic condition.
 You walk about 100m above the river and the path is attached to the edge of the gorge so if you think that's safe this is definitely for you.

 A ticket for the Caminito del Rey costs €10 each.
 A ticket with an official guide is €18, then you walk in a group of up to 18 people.
-Currently, you can only buy your tickets through their website here.
+The 'accesso norte' car park is €2,- and the shuttle bus is €1.60 per person.

 The Caminito del Rey is a spectacular walk that offers breathtaking views of the Gaitanes Gorge.
 Whether you are a nature lover, thrill-seeker, or adventure enthusiast, this walk is a must-visit for anyone looking for a unique and unforgettable experience.
 So pack your bags, grab your camera, and get ready to embark on an amazing journey through one of the most beautiful and challenging walks in the world.